 Intermediate metal conduit, or IMC, is a rigid steel electrical conduit designed for outdoor exposure and strong connections.
 It was designed specifically to protect insulated electrical conductors and cables.
 It does the work of a similar metal conduit, rigid metal conduit (RMC), but weighs about a third less.
-By utilizing IMC in any areas allowed, you can all but eliminate the need for a heavier-wall conduit.
+By utilizing IMC in any areas allowed, you can all but eliminate the need for a heavier-walled conduit.

 IMC Conduit Basics